ScottLogic/blog/_posts/2025-09-01-technology-carbon-standard-update-1-sept.md

 - Expand the Tech Carbon Standard glossary to include AI related terminology.
 - Create a resource listing major AI cloud platforms and information released by these platforms where available.

-In the Upstream Emissions category:
+In the **Upstream Emissions** category:

-- Highlight the computationally intensive training phase of foundation models, including the specialised hardware and energy demands.
+- Highlight the computationally intensive training phase of foundation models including emissions associated with manufacturing specialised hardware and AI data centre operations.
 - Account for emissions linked to content and data in various forms, when used as a commodity by organisations.

-In the Operational Emissions category:
+In the **Operational Emissions** category:

 - Add a sub-category for machine learning, fine-tuning and self-hosting, distinguishing LLMs and smaller language models (SLMs), and their associated hardware requirements.
 - Recognise the growing adoption of AI-powered applications in the Networking Devices section, and their reliance on specialised hardware for accelerated computing.